liiying12/axisb/README.md

 ### General Instructions
 * To learn more about Matlab commands use the built in Matlab help and documentation.
 For example, if you want to learn about the `rand` command type `doc rand` or `help rand` into the Matlab command window.
 * The documentation can also be found online.
-You can simply type `Matlab cmd`, where `cmd` represents the command or operation you are interested into your favorite search engine to learn more about it.
+You can simply type `Matlab cmd`, where `cmd` represents the command or operation you are interested in, into your favorite search engine to learn more about it.
 * Take a look at the scripts in the [examples](https://github.com/andreasmang/axisb/tree/master/examples) folder.
 These scripts provide code snippets to help you with your homework assignments.
 * Send me an [email](andreas@math.uh.edu) to make an appointment or visit me during my office hours if you feel that the resources you can find online or above are not adequate.

 ### Download and Installation
 * Downloading the code or getting familiar with GitHub or Git itself is __not required__ for your linear algebra class.
 You can browse the repository by clicking on the folders and code files above.
-* You can download the code by clicking the `clone or download` button on the top right.
+* You can download the code to your computer by clicking the `clone or download` button on the top right.
 To download the code simply select `Download ZIP`.

 ### Running the Code
-To run the examples and use the functions implemented in the `kernels` folder from the toplevel directory, run the `startup.m` script.
+To run the examples and use the functions implemented in the `kernels` folder from the toplevel directory of the 'axisb' toolbox, run the `startup.m` script.
 This will add the necessary paths to your environment.
+Now you can run all examples and use all functions in the toolbox without having to change folders.

 ### Learning more about Git and GitHub
 These are advanced instructions and __not required__ for your linear algebra class.